keu/docs/software_versioned_docs/version-0.23/workspace-permissions.md

 If a Workspace Admin invites a user to a Workspace that does _not_ have any Airflow Deployments within it, the **Deployment Roles** modal above will not appear.

-#### via Astronomer CLI
+#### via Astronomer Software CLI

-To invite a user to a Workspace via the Astronomer CLI, run:
+To invite a user to a Workspace via the Astronomer Software CLI, run:

 ```bash
 astro workspace user add <email-address> --workspace-id=<workspace-id> --role=<workspace-role>